Vaibhav241/K-Nearest-Neighbor-on-Iris/README.md

 # K-Nearest-Neighbor-on-Iris
-Applying KNN on Iris dataset without using any inbuilt libraries.
+Implementing KNN on Iris dataset without using any inbuilt libraries.